Pharmacist Collaborative Practice Agreements

 A Public Health Law Academy training

-Pharmacists are well positioned to assist the health care team in treatment and management of chronic disease due to their expert knowledge and training in medication management as well as their high accessibility to the public.
+Pharmacists are well positioned to assist health care teams in treatment and management of chronic disease due to their expert knowledge and training in medication management as well as their ready accessibility to the public.
 A collaborative practice agreement (CPA) creates a formal practice relationship between a pharmacist and a collaborating prescriber.
 The collaborating prescriber is most often a physician but, depending on state laws, could also be a nurse practitioner or other health care professional.
 When you take this training, you will learn how to improve patient outcomes by developing a CPA.

 - Consider approaches for developing a trusting relationship with another health care professional that may lead to development of a CPA; and

 - Identify resources available for pharmacists who wish to establish a CPA.

 To accompany the training, we encourage you to download the toolkit Advancing Team-Based Care Through Collaborative Practice Agreements: A Resource and Implementation Guide for Adding Pharmacists to the Care Team.

 This training is current as of September 2018.

 After viewing the training, please consider sharing your feedback.